sphinx-doc/sphinx/Doc-3k/extending/extending.rst

 The *arg* argument must be a tuple object containing an argument list passed from Python to a C function.
-The *format* argument must be a format string, whose syntax is explained in "Parsing arguments and building values (XXX
-reference: ../api/arg-parsing.html)" in the Python/C API Reference Manual (XXX
+The *format* argument must be a format string, whose syntax is explained in :ref:`arg-parsing` in the Python/C API Reference Manual.
-reference: ../api/api.html).
 The remaining arguments must be addresses of variables whose type is determined by the format string.

 Note that while :cfunc:`PyArg_ParseTuple` checks that the Python arguments have the required types, it cannot check the validity of the addresses of C variables